Ultimate festival guide: European summer

 Four days at Open’er is yet another great reason to visit Poland.
 A quirky music and arts festival located in an old airbase on the Baltic coastline; get ready for mornings at the beach, bunker discos and underground shows actually underground.
 Florence + The Machine, Sigur Ros and Chili Peppers to headline in 2016.

-Can't get enough of the #festivalife?
-Suss out our epic rundown of the best events and festivals on the planet!
+Love the #festivalife?
+Check out this epic rundown of the best events and festivals on the planet!

 Melt!, Germany, July